 The deep dark brown burnished crispy crunchy exterior contrasted with the soft and chewy interior that is full of salty pretzel goodness.
 Nothing can beat a still warm Bavarian Pretzel slathered with butter served with an ice-cold beer to celebrate the start of the 184th Munich Oktoberfest (09/16/17 – 10/03/17)

 Traditional German Soft Pretzels are known as Brezel in Germany.
-The twisted and crossed shape are called Laugenbrezel while the mini baguette shape are known as Laugenstangen.
+The twisted and crossed shape is called Laugenbrezel while the mini baguette shape is known as Laugenstangen.
 The warm bezel is intended to be slathered with rich creamy butter and enjoyed with a tall glass of cold liquid gold beer!

 The key ingredients to making Traditional Bavarian Pretzels: